ImamHaqi23/Sekawan-test/README.md

 # Dashboard Kit

 Welcome to Dashboard Kit!
-This project provides a dashboard application built with React.
+This project provides a dashboard application built with React and Tailwind CSS.

 ## Features